Alternatives to Immigration Detention: An Overview

 There are also indications that ICE is aware of other options for how alternatives to detention could operate.
 In Garcia Ramirez v.
 ICE, as part of the injunction, ICE is required to try to find an alternative to detaining individuals when they turn 18 years old and “age out” of the government programs operated to house them.
 ICE is required to contact five shelters or group homes as alternatives to detention.
 Many of these shelters provide wraparound services.

 But it has been the emergence of a global pandemic that has revealed other possibilities for alternatives to detention.
-Several countries, hoping to avoid confining people to close quarters while COVID-19 was first spreading, began to reduce the overall number of people being detained in the first place, and released significant numbers of people from detention.
+Several countries, hoping to avoid confining people to close quarters while COVID-19 was first spreading, began to reduce the overall number of people being detained to begin with, and released significant numbers of people from detention.
 In some places, such as Spain, this was accompanied by extraordinary work permits to allow for increased support in the labor sector.
 The need for additional accommodations for individuals released also led to extensions of housing accommodations.
-The state of emergency exposed the need for additional infrastructure for community-based alternatives to detention, but also demonstrated that with political will, large numbers of people could be provided with the kinds of services that are proven to support noncitizens through the immigration legal system.
+The state of emergency exposed the need for additional infrastructure for community-based alternatives to detention, but also demonstrated that with political will, large numbers of people could be provided with the kind of services that are proven to support noncitizens through the immigration legal system.

 Conclusion